fortanix/terraform-provider-dsm/docs/resources/secret.md

 ### Required

-- `group_id` (String) The Fortanix DSM security object group assignment
+- `group_id` (String) The Fortanix DSM security object group assignment.
 - `name` (String) The Fortanix DSM secret security object name
+- `value` (String, Sensitive) The secret value

 ### Optional

-- `custom_metadata` (Map of String) The user defined security object attributes added to the key’s metadata
+- `custom_metadata` (Map of String) The user defined security object attributes added to the key’s metadata.
-- `description` (String) The Fortanix DSM security object description
+- `description` (String) The Fortanix DSM security object description.
 - `enabled` (Boolean) Whether the security object is Enabled or Disabled.
-The values are `True/False`
+The values are `True/False`.
-- `expiry_date` (String) The security object expiry date in RFC format
+- `expiry_date` (String) The security object expiry date in RFC format.
-- `rotate` (Boolean) boolean value true/false to enable/disable rotation
+- `rotate` (Boolean) boolean value true/false to enable/disable rotation.
-- `rotate_from` (String) Name of the security object to be rotated from
+- `rotate_from` (String) Name of the security object to be rotated from.
 - `state` (String) The state of the secret security object.
-   * Allowed states are: None, PreActive, Active, Deactivated, Compromised, Destroyed, Deleted
+   * Allowed states are: None, PreActive, Active, Deactivated, Compromised, Destroyed, Deleted.
-- `value` (String, Sensitive) The secret value in base64 format

 ### Read-Only

-- `acct_id` (String) Account ID from Fortanix DSM
+- `acct_id` (String) Account ID from Fortanix DSM.
 - `copied_from` (String) Security object that is copied to the current security object.
 - `copied_to` (List of String) List of security objects copied by the current security object.
 - `creator` (Map of String) The creator of the security object from Fortanix DSM.
    * `user`: If the security object was created by a user, the computed value will be the matching user id.
    * `app`: If the security object was created by a app, the computed value will be the matching app id.
 - `id` (String) The ID of this resource.
-- `key_ops` (List of String) The security object key permission from Fortanix DSM
+- `key_ops` (List of String) The security object key permission from Fortanix DSM.
-   * Default is to allow all permissions
+   * Default is to allow all permissions.
-- `kid` (String) Security object ID from Fortanix DSM
+- `kid` (String) Security object ID from Fortanix DSM.
 - `obj_type` (String) The security object key type from Fortanix DSM.
-- `replaced` (String) Replaced by a security object
+- `replaced` (String) Replaced by a security object.
-- `replacement` (String) Replacement of a security object
+- `replacement` (String) Replacement of a security object.